-- A regional transport study (which encompasses the Castle Hill North Precinct).
-This may identify changes to transport works included in the plan. - A comprehensive Stormwater Network Asset Upgrade Report, and the development of detailed concept designs and plans for the upgrade of council owned stormwater assets.
+A comprehensive Stormwater Network Asset Upgrade Report, and the development of detailed concept designs and plans for the upgrade of council owned stormwater assets.
 This may change the scope and cost of stormwater infrastructure required in the plan.

 Councils are not formally obliged to amend contributions plans within a certain timeframe.
 However, regular review of the plan as development proceeds would allow the council to use more up-to-date information and refine the designs and cost estimates for infrastructure, thereby reducing the uncertainties in the current draft of the plan.
 Accordingly, we recommend the council update the contributions plan within three years and every five years thereafter.
 Within three years, the council should have a better understanding of the scope and cost of transport and stormwater works on the completion of the above-mentioned studies.
+The council supports this recommendation and has indicated that it will prepare detailed designs and costings shortly after adopting the plan, which will inform future amendments to the plan.
+125

-12 Review the plan within three years to include updated information on planning assumptions, and the scope and cost of works in the plan, including obtaining site specific costs where relevant.
+Review the plan within three years to include updated information on planning assumptions, and the scope and cost of works in the plan, including obtaining site-specific costs where relevant.